abhi3700/My_Learning-Rust/libs/actix-web/README.md

 ## Coding

-There are 4 main functions which can be composed in different ways (leaving `AppState` aside) while creating API routes:
+There are 4 main functions which can be composed in different ways (keeping `AppState` aside for a moment) while creating API routes:

 - `service`: takes a `factory` argument inside
 - `scope`: takes a `prefixed_path` argument inside which can be propagated with `route`